Ali-Kazmi/covid-visualizations/README.md

-# covid-visualizations
+# covid-visualization

+These visualizations are for a paper being worked on with Profesor Heinrich Matzinger of Georgia Tech's school of mathematics.
+Profesor Raphael Hauser from Oxford and Professor Fabio Machado from the University of Sao Paulo are also involved in this paper.
+The goal is to understand covid mortality by age.
+Preprint link here will be added soon.

-Here I'll be putting some visualizations I made in the process of trying to make sense of the covid situation.
-Uses Python, Pandas, and occasionally Seaborn.
-The charts focus on age distribution of cases and deaths.
+Used Python, Pandas, Matplotlib and occasionally Seaborn.
+The charts focus on age distribution of cases and deaths, for many (many) places.

-The main plot is at the top, where I bypass the issues of different sources giving age categories by using some statistics and approximations (Kernal Density Estimation).

-Click on the ipynb to view the results and code in github.
-(Or launch it yourself with google colab or jupyter)